rwaldron/lemmy/README.md

 * *watch* : Watches any change on your CS code and automatically compiles it into its JS equivalent.
 * *run* : Run your project on Node.JS
 * *test* : Test your Express project using Mocha.
-* *deploy* : Prepares your Express project for deployment.
+* *prepare* : Prepares your Express project for deployment.
 * *mit-license* : Generate a MIT license for your Express project.
 * *help* : Display the Help menu you're reading right now.
 * *version* : Display the version of Lemmy that you've installed on your machine.